The digital advertising ecosystem is full of three-letter acronyms. DSP, SSP, DMP, CMP, etc. The latest hype is “CDP”- Customer Data Platform.

 What is Customer Data Platform (CDP)?

-As more and more digital marketing and advertising companies have begun to advocate a data-driven approach, there has been a necessity for a platform which serves as a central repository for consumer data*.
+As more and more digital marketing and advertising companies have begun to advocate a data-driven approach, there has been a necessity for a platform that serves as a central repository for consumer data*.

 *The data includes personal identifiers, profile, identification details, web, and mobile application sessions, chat and audio transcripts of customer interaction, purchasing details, social media behavior, and many more.